Hugh T. Barrie: Politics

 Barrie was a Coleraine town commissioner from 1889 and urban district councillor from 1899, chairing the council for several years.
 He was a prominent Freemason and Orangeman and supported women's suffrage.
 Barrie helped to establish the Coleraine Technical College in 1901.
 He was elected to Westminster in 1906 and retained his seat in January 1910 and December 1910.
 He promoted the Ulster Covenant and led the Ulster unionist delegation at the 1917–18 Irish Convention.
 In 1918 he was High Sheriff of County Londonderry and did not stand in the 1918 United Kingdom general election due to uncertainty of his eligibility to run and to avoid the possibility of being unseated via petition.
 Hugh Anderson, Barrie's election agent, was elected in his stead, standing down in February 1919, with Barrie regaining his seat in the ensuing by-election on 4 March.

-Barrie was Vice-President of the Irish Department of Agriculture and Technical Instruction from 1919 to November 1921, for which he was appointed the Privy Council of Ireland in the 1920 Birthday Honours, entitling him to the style "The Right Honourable".
+Barrie was vice-president of the Department of Agriculture and Technical Instruction for Ireland from 1919 to November 1921, for which he was appointed the Privy Council of Ireland in the 1920 Birthday Honours, entitling him to the style "The Right Honourable".
 He was also a member of the Senate of Northern Ireland.
 Barrie resigned from the position on 19 November 1921 over the government's negotiations with Sinn Féin which would culminate in the Anglo-Irish Treaty on 6 December that year.
-He believed the issue to have already been settled by the Government of Ireland Act 1920, and wrote letters of protest to both the Chief secretary for Ireland, Sir Hamar Greenwood, and then-prime minister, David Lloyd George.
+He believed the issue to have already been settled by the Government of Ireland Act 1920, and wrote letters of protest to both the Chief secretary for Ireland, Sir Hamar Greenwood, and the prime minister, David Lloyd George.

 Barrie died in his residence at The Manor House in Coleraine, Northern Ireland, on 19 April 1922.